Wills

 How Can Expats Write a Will Without Visiting Their Home Country?

 The service at ExpatLegalWills.com allows US, Canadian, and UK citizens living abroad to create a legally valid Will from anywhere in the world.
-The software uses the same legal precedents that attorneys and solicitors use, giving you direct access to professional-grade estate planning tools.
+The software provides users with direct access to professional estate planning tools because it operates on the same legal precedents which attorneys and solicitors use.

 The process takes about 20–30 minutes.
 Once completed, you simply download, print, and sign your Will in the presence of two witnesses.
 No lawyer, notary, or return trip home is required.